kataras/iris/README.md

  - Both of them with zero memory allocation!

 So, Iris **is a bit faster than Gin**.
 I wish Gin has compatibility with the Martini's middleware ecosystem, as Iris provides out of the box.
-**Gin is a complete web framework and the only good alternative over Iris** (that I know)  so if you don't care about performance so much (not a big difference, gin is ~4.000 nanoseconds slower only) or somehow you don't like Iris then you should get your self some [Gin](https://github.com/gin-gonic/gin).
+**Gin is a complete web framework unlike the Iris which is still under heavy development**  so if you don't care about performance so much (not a big difference, gin is ~4.000 nanoseconds slower only) or somehow you don't like Iris then you should get yourself some [Gin](https://github.com/gin-gonic/gin).

 Do you want to see more?
 When Cache (with automatic cleanup) is enabled (by default, change it with iris.Custom(iris.StationOptions{Cache: false}) instead of iris.New(), results are these:
 ![enter image description here](http://nodets.com/iris_with_cach_latest.png)
 ## Features

-**Only explicit matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
+**Can have static & dynamic matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like longest match or first registered, first matched.
-By design of this router, a request can only match exactly one or no route.
-As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.
+By design of this framework, a request can match to a static and parameterized routes at the same time, at any order you register them, the Iris' router is clever enough to understand  the correct route for a request, so don't care just write your wonderful web app.

 **Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the router delivers the dynamic value to you.
 Because of the design of the router, path parameters are very cheap.

 **Perfect for APIs:** The router design encourages to build sensible, hierarchical RESTful APIs.
 Moreover it has builtin native support for OPTIONS requests and 405 Method Not Allowed replies.

-**Compatible:** At the end the iris is just a middleware which acts like router and a small simply web framework, this means that you can you use it side-by-side with your favorite big and well-tested web framework.
+**Compatible:** At the end the Iris is just a middleware which acts like router and a small simply web framework, this means that you can you use it side-by-side with your favorite big and well-tested web framework.
 Iris is fully compatible with the **net/http package.**

 **Miltiple servers :** Besides the fact that iris has a default main server.
 You can declare a new iris using the iris.New() func. example: server1:= iris.New(); server1.Get(....); server1.Listen(9999)